eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 - After rib_process_dplane_notify() for the dataplane has detected some change to a route
 - After zfpm_build_route_updates() for deleting the destination if necessary

-NHG update is carried out during replay of routes updating and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
+Nexthop resolving update is carried out during replay of routes updating and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
 It starts from the incoming route node and retrieves its NHT list.
 Then it iterates through each prefix in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().

 1. Identify the new route entry to resolve nexthops in the NHT list.
 2. Compare the new route entry with the old one, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients.
 3. Protocol clients recalculate the path associated with the nexthop, then resend the route to Zebra.
 4. Pass the route to rib_process().
 5. The route's nexthop is recursively resolved, and the recursive one will be flattened.
 6. Call zebra_rib_evaluate_rn_nexthops(), then go to step 1.
-This loop procedure builds/refreshes the recursive NHG chain.
+This loop procedure builds/refreshes the recursive nexthop chain.

 ## Requirements Overview
 This HLD focus on Zebra and introduces two enhancements for the recursive route.
 The first is to recalculate the route on route add/update independently, without relying on the protocol client for route updating.
 The second is to optimize the convergence logic of recursive nexthop group in the case of route withdrawal.
 If Zebra serves as the control plane, then corresponding adjustments will be made to FPM and Orchagent to collaborate with it, thereby enhancing the overall efficiency of route convergence.

-- Fpm needs to add a new schema to take each member as NHG id and update APP DB.
-(Rely on BRCM and NTT's NHG changes)
+- Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
+(Rely on BRCM and NTT's changes)
-- Orchagent picks up event from APP DB and trigger NHG programming.
+- Orchagent picks up event from APP DB and trigger nexthop group programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
-(Rely on BRCM and NTT's NHG changes)
+(Rely on BRCM and NTT's changes)

 ## High Level Design

-### Routes Updating
+### Routes Updating Handling
 Consider the case of recursive routes for EVPN underlay

     B>  2.2.2.2/32 [200/0] (127) via 100.0.0.1 (recursive), weight 1, 00:00:02